 Discrimination against any individual based on race, color, national origin, sex, disability, age, or religion in the admission or access to, or treatment or employment in the district's programs and activities is prohibited.
 Harassment of an individual on any of these grounds is also prohibited.
-The director of personnel of schools, 1745 W. Grand Ave., Haysville, KS 67060, 316-554-2200 has been designated to coordinate compliance with nondiscrimination requirements contained in Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and The Americans with Disabilities Act of 1990.
+The director of personnel of schools, 1745 W. Grand Ave., Haysville, KS 67060, 316-554-2200 has been designated to coordinate compliance with nondiscrimination requirements contained in Title VI of the Civil Rights Act of 1964, Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and The Americans with Disabilities Act of 1990.
 Information concerning the provisions of these Acts, and the rights provided thereunder, are available from the compliance coordinator.